pbl64k/ShenzhenIO-Turing/README.md

 the same through the subsequent permutations and architecture changes.
-I've run into a few problems down the road with edit address controller polluting the memory bus despite CPU already running (the memory system design should readily tell you that no two components should talk on the memory bus at the same time, unless they're coordinating between them to perform a single read-write cycle), but that was esily if crudely fixable.
+I've run into a few problems down the road with edit address controller polluting the memory bus despite CPU already running (the memory system design should readily tell you that no two components should talk on the memory bus at the same time, unless they're coordinating between them to perform a single read-write cycle), but that was easily if crudely fixable.
 Part of that involved moving the CPU boot up from *Start* button key-down to key-up, the rest was reshuffling the way the monitor talked to the memory system a bit.